Skip to content

 1. Choose a pricing strategy

-There are two common methods for deciding how much to charge for HVAC jobs.
-The HVAC industry is divided on whether flat rate pricing or time and materials pricing is better.
+There are two standard methods for deciding how much to charge for HVAC jobs.
+The HVAC industry is divided on whether flat rate or time and materials pricing is better.

-Learn the pros and cons of each pricing strategy here before choosing what works best for you.
+Learn the pros and cons of each pricing approach here before choosing what works best for you.

 Flat rate pricing

 With flat rate pricing, you set a fixed price for the job no matter how long it takes.
-Your flat rate should account for the costs of completing the HVAC job (like ductwork purchased and freon used), but you won’t include line items for labor and materials on your estimate.
+Your flat fee should account for the costs of completing the HVAC job (like ductwork purchased and freon used), but you won’t include line items for labor costs and material costs on your estimate.

-Flat rates reward efficient work—the faster you go, the more profit you take home.
+Flat rates reward efficient work—the faster you go, the more profit you make.
 Plus, customers will know the exact cost upfront, with no surprises when the job is done.

 On the other hand, some customers assume you’re overcharging if there are no line items explaining your rates.
 An HVAC tech might also earn less than their regular hourly rate if a job takes longer than expected.